Disclosure: I aineceived complimentary accommodations in order to facilitate this review. All opinions expressed here are 100% my own.

 Where to Stay

 If you’re on a quest for panoramic views of Tampa Bay, luxurious 1920’s inspired guest rooms with a modern touch, and impeccable hospitality, look no further than The Birchwood.
 What was once a century-old home at risk of demolition, is now a posh, hip hotel located right in the heart of downtown St. Petersburg.
-I had the pleasure of spending the weekend at this gorgeous boutique hotel, which is conveniently situated directly on the bay, and I’ll tell you what, the accommodations were truly spectacular.
+I had the pleasure of spending the weekend at this gorgeous boutique hotel, which is conveniently situated directly on the bay, and the accommodations were truly spectacular.
 The walkway leading up to the lobby had a red-carpet feel, and my initial impression of the grounds were that of elegance and charm.

 Once we made it up to our room, which was larger than my one bedroom apartment(!), I immediately felt at home.
 The bedroom and bathroom were fit for a queen, and I couldn’t wait to lounge around and do absolutely nothing.
 Some of the amenities included a snack bar, a coffee-maker (this is very important), free wi-Fi (also very important), and flat-screen TVs.
 Between the ultra plush bed, eclectic decor, complimentary champagne, and breathtaking views of Tampa Bay, I found myself debating whether or not there was anything worth leaving the room for at any point during my vacation.